BlackSheepCalvin/CodingStyles/ObservationsOutcomes.md

 * rename the method signatures, types, and names (because i changed all these for the interface to be more generic and customizable)
 * moving the JSONReader from Core to Infrastructure
 * Then it worked perfectly for the first time!

+#### V1 normalization:

+\- Allright the normalization of the game rules feature hit this one the hardest :D
+It actually made me stop for a while - although before this, the functional normalization also drained a lot of energy.
+Obviously the tricky part is to make the different parts of the text work dynamically, and also that this is an array of text, not just one text.
+But this is a feature I dont even need (because of the "can't see the future" rule of this experiment).

+\- The above is also a heavy violation of YAGNI.
+But to the defense of data driven: this actually gives me something powerful in return for my efforts... in contrast to the functional, which just makes maintenance harder for no reason at all.

+\* A really small one but because of these complexity, i actually spotted an error in the requirements, that i havent spotted with any other solutions. (capital S for Scissors, but lowercase for other signs)
+But its because it'd be harder for me to implement that exception :D
+This actually happened to me on real projects too.
+Because of the data driven nature of my code, its harder for me to implement illogical things.
+Sometimes designers like that i spot these errors, sometimes they are just annoyed: "Well it doesn't really matter, but ok, feel free to change the requirement if its easier for you!" :P :D

+\+ Funny that **the only tests that i haven't deleted** as a result of the TDDBetter style tests, **are actually the tests i wrote for the Data Driven style**.
+These tests actually help to make complicated stuff safe to use.
+**The tests i wrote for functional style, and the tests that i wrote for TDD (done wrong), are all useless** now, and i did not think for a second to delete them.

+\* My brain just feels refreshed, while working on Data driven again.
+But yea, maybe this "fun" is YAGNI, as i am not supposed to know yet about lizard/spock feature.

+\- I already gave a negative to this one, but yea... the normalization somehow took a lot of time for me to figure things out.
+It was mostly the combination of the language + possibility to have multiple signs.
+Of corse i didnt HAVE to do it this hard way.
+But i wanted to! :D

 ### Functional: